More than 1.3 million Georgians have already voted in the Senate runoffs, rivaling general election turnout

 While Georgia records do not identify each voter’s party affiliation, The Post used voting records in the 2020 primaries to determine the likely party affiliation of those who voted in the runoffs.

 Georgia voters have traditionally preferred to vote in person rather than by mail.
-That changed this year with a surge in mail voting in the November elections because many people wanted to avoid exposure to the coronavirus at polling places.
+That changed this year with a surge in mail voting in the November election because many people wanted to avoid exposure to the coronavirus at polling places.

 But early-voting numbers show that more voters are casting their ballots in person than by mail compared with this point in the November election, which is more consistent with historical voter behavior in Georgia, Sterling said.

-At least 1.3 million mail ballots were requested for the runoffs, including about 600,000 sent to voters who signed up to receive absentee ballots in the mail automatically for every election this cycle, state data show.
+At least 1.3 million mail ballots were requested for the runoffs, including about 600,000 sent to voters who signed up to receive absentee ballots in the mail automatically for every election this cycle, state data shows.

-As of Saturday morning, at least 524,000 ballots had been filled out and submitted to county elections officials — 25 percent fewer than by this point in the November election.
+As of Saturday morning, at least 524,000 ballots had been filled out and submitted to county election officials — 25 percent fewer than by this point in the November election.
 More than 812,000 people have voted early in person — a 9 percent increase, data shows.

 Compared with the rest of the runoff voters so far, the roughly 36,000 newly voting Georgians included more young voters and voters of color — groups that have tended to lean more Democratic, according to The Post’s analysis.